LuggaPugga/background-remover/README.md

 ## Tech Stack

-Built with TanStack Start, React, and Hugging Face Transformers.
+Built with TanStack Start, SolidJS, and Hugging Face Transformers.
 Uses Tailwind CSS for styling and Biome for linting and formatting.